eeriespace/eeriespace.github.io/_posts/2020-03-26-play-report-the-sinister-industrial-complex.md

 Lana's goal for today is to consecrate one of the tools that she would need to summon **Taavi**, so she heads to the Omphalos.

-There the same spy that informed her about these being dangerous times [yesterday]({{site.baseurl}}/2020/03/25/play-report-vice-and-virtue-tea-shop/), warns her again.
+There, the same spy that informed her about these being dangerous times [yesterday]({{site.baseurl}}/2020/03/25/play-report-vice-and-virtue-tea-shop/), warns her again.
 Lana doesn't care about this since she should be safe today performing rituals. ``Daily event: inside information``